davidlcassidy/jd-challenge/README.md

 ### Current Architecture Diagram

-I tried to limit my dev effort to eight hours as specified in the requirements document and unfortunately I ran out of time before I could to implement everything I wanted to.
-The biggest item I missed was the integration of a queue, so I create two POST requests instead to allow the microservice to be fully tested.
+I tried to limit my dev effort to eight hours as specified in the requirements document and unfortunately I ran out of time before I could implement everything I wanted to.
+The biggest item I missed was the integration of a queue, so I created two POST requests instead to allow the microservice to be fully tested.

 ![Architecture Diagram](images/current_architecture_diagram.jpg)